-This year, Centreville is 50 Years Old!
-Can you believe it?!
-And it’s as awesome – or more – than you remember.
+Centreville Amusement Park in Toronto is over 50 Years Old!
+Can you believe it has been around that long?
+This Centre Island amusement park is as awesome – or more – than you remember.

-I jumped in the way back machine this week and revisited a childhood favourite – Centreville!
-I hadn’t been since I was a kid, so I was thrilled to go back with my mom and my own kids, and the day was even more fantastic than I expected.
+I hadn’t been to Centre Island since I was a kid, so I was thrilled to go back with my mom and my own kids, and the day was even more fantastic than I expected.

 The best advice I can give you for this leg of our journey is to pre-buy your ferry tickets.
 The lines to buy at the terminal were long, and we walked up to the ticket gate like Beyonce – immediate access y’all!
 But don’t stress, everyone gets a seat, which seems impossible, but we were the last 4 on a return ferry, and we still got seats.
 Perfection.

 Once we got to Centre Island, we let the kids take the wheel!
 My mom is one of those “Yes” Grandmas, and she lets her grandbabies do what they want, so the girls grabbed a map of the park and planned our (less than efficient) route to their favourite rides.
-First stops, the Bumble Bee Ride and the classic Antique Cars.
+Our first stop was the Bumble Bee Ride and then the classic Antique Cars.
 What’s your favourite ride?

 Eventually, I got to pick a ride, and you know I choose the iconic Sky Ride!
 The cable cars take you on a quiet, birds-eye-view ride over the top of the entire amusement park.
 It’s a perfect way to point out all the great spots you still have to check out, and to catch some more Lake Ontario views, too.
 As you can see, Grandma loved it!